blueprint-freespeech/gosling/docs/protocol.md

   begin_handshake(string version,
                   string client_identity) -> document

   // Submits the client proof to the server for verification.
+If this function
+  // is called before the handshake session has begun, an error raisd.
   //
   // parameters:
   // - binary client_cookie: 32 byte cookie randomly generated by the client